-South Maui Snorkeling Map
+South Maui Snorkel Map

 Kihei, Wailea, Makena, Molokini

+This South Maui snorkel map can be used to find some great snorkeling spots in the Kihei, Wailea, Makena, and Molokini areas.
 North Kihei usually has poor visibility and less marine life than South Kihei.
 To the South, rocky points covered in coral border all Kamaole I, II, and III.
 The beaches here all are great for enjoying with friends and family.
 Kamaole I is the largest and a great location for beach activities.
 Kamaole is the most popular with locals.

 Ulua & Mokapu

 Located between the Renaissance and the Wailea Marriott, both Ulua and Mokapu are popular places to snorkel and shore dive.
-This is Maui's South shore training area for many scuba school's beginner dives.
-There are two reefs found stringed between the two beaches.
+This is Maui‘s South shore training area for many scuba school’s beginner dives.
+There are two reefs found strung between the two beaches.
 The first one is great for snorkeling, and scuba divers best access the second one.
 The second reef is deeper and has a turtle cleaning station.

 Polo Beach is a beautiful spot next to the Kea Lani Resort.
 This is an excellent location for snorkeling.
 Go to the right to find perfect coral and large groups of fish.
 Like Ulua and Mokapu, this area has showers and restrooms.